ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 ## Build

-This site uses [Hugo](/blog/hugoswitch) to render my [Markdown](https://en.wikipedia.org/wiki/Markdown) content to my [HTML](https://en.wikipedia.org/wiki/HTML) templates.
+This site uses [Hugo](/posts/hugoswitch) to render my [Markdown](https://en.wikipedia.org/wiki/Markdown) content to my [HTML](https://en.wikipedia.org/wiki/HTML) templates.
 I also use Hugo for things like [asset minification](https://gohugo.io/functions/resources/minify/) and [Sass transpiling](https://gohugo.io/hugo-pipes/transpile-sass-to-css/).
 I love Hugo because it's feature-rich, extremely fast (it takes less than a tenth of a second for a full build), and does exactly what I want it to.

 ### History

 In the beginning, this site didn't have *any* build step, and I wrote every line of HTML, CSS, and JavaScript by hand.
-This approach was extremely tedious, so I only wrote a few blog posts like this.
+This approach was extremely tedious, so I only wrote a few posts like this.

 On June 6, 2025, I switched to [build.py](https://github.com/ethmarks/ethmarks.github.io/blob/b194fe064cbbc43dc714fbde7b27d47dfcad262f/build.py), a custom SSG I wrote in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
 Build.py was an acceptable solution, but it was slow, complex, and was very limited in what it could do.
-I eventually solved this on July 10 by [switching to Hugo](/blog/hugoswitch).
+I eventually solved this on July 10 by [switching to Hugo](/posts/hugoswitch).

 ## Hosting